readthedocs/readthedocs.org/docs/user/user-defined-redirects.rst

 Built-in redirects
 ------------------

-This article explains the redirects that are automatically active for all Read the Docs projects and how they are useful.
+This section explains the redirects that are automatically active for all projects and how they are useful.
-Automatic redirects on Read the Docs are supported long-term.

-Built-in redirects are especially useful for creating and sharing **incoming links** which is discussed indepth in :doc:`/automatic-redirects`.
+Built-in redirects are especially useful for creating and sharing incoming links, which is discussed indepth in :doc:`/automatic-redirects`.

 Page redirects at ``/page/``